 The Yoga of Partnership

-This fall and winter, invited presenters at Kripalu seem to be arriving in pairs.
-We figured teachers who are partners in life as well as work would have a few pearls of wisdom to share about how to keep the home fires burning—particularly since many of their programs focus on love and intimacy.
+Invited presenters often come to Kripalu in pairs.
+We figured that teachers who are partners in life as well as work would have a few pearls of wisdom to share about how to keep the home fires burning—particularly since many of their programs focus on love and intimacy.
 So we asked them what everyone wants to know: What’s the key to a happy and healthy relationship?
 Here are their answers.

 Kate Feldman and Joel Feldman: Be an intimate team.
 Find ways to collaborate, compromise, and work together.
 Touch one another regularly in and outside the bedroom.
 Use all kinds of touch: affectionate, sensual, as well as erotic and sexual.
 Talk to each other.
 Learn to ask for what you need; learn to express what is in your heart.
 Make space for differences and discuss them with respect and curiosity.